engineblock/engineblock-docs/docsrc/content/users-guide/concepts.md

 ---
-menu:
-  main:
+date: 2017-05-19T21:52:57
-    parent: Concepts
+title: Concepts
-    identifier: concepts1
-    weight: 0
+weight: 11
 ---

-# Core Concepts
- wgn and execution.
+EngineBlock (EB) is a machine pattern for load test design and execution.
 This guide is intended to illustrate the moving parts and how they work together.

 ## Scenario